Tips and Tricks for Lab Efficiency

 (Or at least extremely tidy draws).
 In the time I’ve spent looking for spanners/column cutters/ferrules etc, I could probably have studied for another couple of degrees by now.

 Every Little (bit of Automation) Helps

-In my experience ‘automation’ can be a bit of a nebulous term and those who are uninitiated can find it hard to imagine exactly where it fits in their workflow.
-But even simple automation can have help massively with efficiency.
+In my experience, ‘automation’ can be a bit of a nebulous term.
+Those who are uninitiated can find it hard to imagine exactly where it fits in their workflow.
+But even simple automation can have help massively with lab efficiency.

 Something as simple as adding an internal standard solution to your sample is not only quicker if automated, but has been shown to be more accurate and leaves the analyst free to do other tasks.

 If you’re not doing so already, consider automating standard prep as well as sample preparation, extraction and injection.
 Optimise your data analysis method so it runs automatically and only needs a quick check.

 When developing a new analytical method with a focus on lab efficiency, use a standardised set up if at all possible.
 This will always help with lab efficiency because it means you don’t have to mess about changing hardware or installing different columns when swapping to a different analytical method.
 This makes it quick and easy to change from one method to another.
 It eliminates large chunks of instrument down time.
 And it is a real boost to your productivity and lab efficiency for the long-term.